SUBRAMANIAM96/BlueFinDB/README.md

 1. BlueFinDB is an automated bioinformatics pipeline designed to construct taxonomically curated reference databases for environmental DNA (eDNA) metabarcoding.
 It accepts a target species list and generates a validated, local BLAST database for specific marker genes, including COI, 12S, 16S, and 18S.

-2. The reproducibility of environmental DNA (eDNA) metabarcoding depends entirely on transparent and replicable workflows for creating complete, curated reference databases.
-Conventional curation tools (such as RESCRIPT, CRUX, and OBITools) often operate as rigid, non-flexible workflows.
-They frequently discard valid taxa due to minor primer mismatches or fail completely when specific marker sequences are absent in public repositories.
+2. eDNA metabarcoding reproducibility relies on transparent, replicable workflows for curated reference databases.
+Conventional tools (RESCRIPT, CRUX, OBITools) are rigid, often discarding valid taxa due to minor primer mismatches or missing marker sequences..

-3. BlueFinDB addresses this gap with an open-source, multi-marker pipeline designed for flexibility and high recovery rates.
-It builds highly accurate, project-specific reference libraries for 12S, COI, 16S, and 18S markers.
-By utilizing standard primer sets (e.g., MiFish, Leray-XT, Vences V4, and Stoeck V9) according to researcher preference, it ensures that valid data is retained and curated rather than discarded.
+3. BlueFinDB is an open-source, multi-marker pipeline that builds accurate, project-specific reference libraries for 12S, COI, 16S, and 18S.
+Using standard primer sets (e.g., MiFish, Leray-XT, Vences V4, Stoeck V9), it retains and curates valid data instead of discarding it.

 ## 🌟 Key Features of BlueFinDB v3.0

 ### 1. Enterprise-Grade NCBI Retrieval Architecture